 This is an interesting vulnerability.
-I found out about this problem when looking at these bug reports (1 and 2).
+I found out about this problem when looking at bug reports.
 Basically, there is an use-after-free vulnerability in nginx before 1.0.14 and 1.1.x before 1.1.17 allows remote HTTP servers to obtain sensitive information from process memory via a crafted back-end response.
 This can be exploited in some particular situations (as demonstrated in the mentioned bugs reports) where the user input is reflected in the response header (e.g. Location header) and the attacker will receive random chunks from the process memory.

 6. Java Authentication and Authorization Service (JAAS) bypass

 Sometimes, JAAS is not configured correctly and an attacker can bypass the authentication.
 As an example, take a look at the code below:

 In this case the security constraint is defined only for HTTP methods GET and POST.

 If an attacker is using the HEAD HTTP method he can bypass the authentication.